-The New Zealand Ministry of Transport ( through its update of the Sustainable Transport Strategy) has a (provisional) goal of increasing to 30% the number of New Zealanders who use 'active' modes of transport ( walking and cycling) to get around within our urban areas (albeit, by 2040).
+The New Zealand Ministry of Transport ( through its update of the Sustainable Transport Strategy) has (or should we say 'had') a (provisional) goal of increasing to 30% the number of New Zealanders who use 'active' modes of transport ( walking and cycling) to get around within our urban areas (albeit, by 2040). ( click here to view)

 This goal has already been achieved ( and exceeded ) in countries not so dissimilar to our own, starting from conditions similar to those that currently exist in New Zealand.

-The Urban Bicycles web-site draws attention to the technologies and policies which have contributed to making 'urban utility cycling' practical, practicable and preferable to the large percentage (35%+)of commuters in many European (and Japanese)'cycletopias' AND provideslinks to where utility-style bicycles and associated technologies can be obtained in New Zealand (and in the rest of the world), to resources and discussion on utility cycling issues and to initiatives by Local Governments, organisations, companies or individuals that are setting precedents which others can follow.
+This Urban Bicycles web-site draws attention to the appropriate technologies which make urban utility bicycles comfortable,reliable,practical and convenient and the policies which have contributed to making urban utility cycling practicable, convenient and safe for the broad demographics making up the large percentage (35%+)of commuters in many European (and Japanese)'cycletopias' AND provides links to where utility-style bicycles and associated technologies can be obtained in New Zealand (and in the rest of the world), to resources and discussion on utility cycling issues and to initiatives by Local Governments, organisations, companies or individuals and Bicycle Rental operators that are setting precedents which others can follow.

 e-mail: urbanbicycles@gmail.com